zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/explore-automatic-deletion-flashback-logs/explore-automatic-deletion-flashback-logs.md

 ### Prerequisites

 This lab assumes you have:
 - Obtained and signed in to your `workshop-installed` compute instance.
-If not, see the lab called **Obtain a Compute Image with Oracle Database 19c Installed**.

 ## Task 1: Prepare your environment

 Review important initialization parameters, enable `ARCHIVELOG` mode on your database, and open PDB1.
 It's important that CDB1 and PDB1 are open before you enable `FLASHBACK` mode in Task 2.

-1. Open a terminal window.
+1. Open a terminal window on the desktop.
 We will refer to this as terminal 1.

 2. Set the Oracle environment variables.
 At the prompt, enter **CDB1**.